Skip to main content

 How Conference Ombuds Adds Value

-- Early Resolution of Concerns: Attendees are more likely to share issues when they know an impartial and independent resource is available.
+• Early Resolution of Concerns: Attendees are more likely to share issues when they know an impartial and independent resource is available to them.

-- Informal Conflict Resolution: Ombuds help brainstorm solutions and facilitate discussions, addressing issues quickly and constructively.
+• Informal Conflict Resolution: Ombuds help brainstorm solutions and facilitate discussions, addressing issues in a timely and constructive manner.

 How an Ombuds Supports Attendees Before, During, and After the Conference